Case Studies

 CAROL SIMON

-Carol Simon, born in 1947, was college educated and well-read, and a master of the New York Times daily crossword.
+Carol, born in 1947, was college educated and a master of the New York Times daily crossword.
 She excelled at her profession as a certified tumor registrar at a local hospital, attending yearly state and national seminars to keep up with the latest developments in her field.

 Beginning in 2000, Carol started to withdraw and seemed slightly depressed.
 In 2004, she began having trouble remembering faces and names.
 Her apathy grew more severe and she lost her compassionate reflex.
 She progressively lost interest in trying new things—eventually being willing only to dine in few restaurants and to order the same meal each time.